Sulfur Price | Current and Historical

 Plans Starting at $299 USD /year

-See monthly Sulfur prices in 5 locations: United States, South America, Europe, South Asia & Oceania, China, Africa.
-Also check Sulfur price history since 2007.
-The chart below is a sample of Intratec Primary Commodity Prices - subscribe now and gain access to current prices of 237 commodities, including Sulfur.
+The chart below is a sample of Intratec Primary Commodity Prices.
+Subscribe and access now current prices of 225 commodities, including Sulfur.

 Data Legend.
-The Sulfur price chart shows the prices in USA Dollar per metric ton (USD/mt) in 6 locations, as follows:
+The chart above shows Sulfur price assessments in USA Dollar per metric ton (USD/mt) in 7 locations, as follows:

 Intratec Primary Commodity Prices